-The goal of the Primary Care Unit is to reduce the burden of ill health by identifying and targeting behaviours that lead to chronic disease, by improving early detection of illness, and by improving the delivery of health services in community settings.
+The goal of the Primary Care Unit is to reduce the burden of ill health by identifying and targeting behaviours that lead to chronic conditions, by improving early detection of disease and by improving the quality of health services.

-Our research is multidisciplinary, drawing in particular on clinical epidemiology and social and behavioural science, and ranges from qualitative interviews to meta-analyses of randomised trials and clinical trials set in primary care.
+Our research is multidisciplinary, drawing in particular on clinical epidemiology and social and behavioural science, and ranges from qualitative interviews to clinical trials set in primary care.

 Particular strengths at the Unit include: